femtomc/semg/README.md

 # smg

-Architectural analysis engine for codebases.
-Parses source into a semantic graph of modules, classes, functions, and their relationships, then runs graph-theoretic and OO metrics to surface hotspots, track structural change across commits, and enforce design constraints.
-Built for agents and humans.
+Parses source code into a semantic graph of modules, classes, functions, and their relationships, then runs graph-theoretic and OO metrics to surface hotspots, track structural change across commits, and enforce design constraints.

 ## Install